+Adaptation Displacement: Yes, Felidae was based on a book.
 Also, there are actually seven books (the first one being the one made into a film).
 However, only the first two (and more recently, the fifth) have been translated into English.

-Audience-Alienating Premise: Felidae is a film noir with blood, gore, murder, sex, and a cult.
+Audience-Alienating Premise: Felidae is a Film Noir with blood, gore, murder, sex, and a cult.
 Starring cats.
 Its look made many people think it was a Disney-type movie, but the actual content is not kid-friendly, scaring away both kid and adult audiences.
 The film has since gained a cult status online, however.

-Moral Event Horizon: If Claudandus hadn't cross the line with Felicity's murder, then he did so with Solitaire, who was pregnant at the time.
+Moral Event Horizon: If Claudandus hadn't crossed the line with Felicity's murder, then he did so with Solitaire, who was pregnant at the time.
 It all becomes moot as shortly after, we find out that the murders have been going on for years and many victims were young or pregnant, thus crossing the line much earlier than we had expected.

 Francis's ship for the second book is Alcina, a wildcat.
 She is murdered partway through the book, leaving Francis rather devastated.

 The lynx from the second book.
 He was brought to Germany from Canada with a group of other lynxes to repopulate the wild.
 However, since the Canadian lynx's primary food source, the snowshoe hare, was no longer available to them, some members of the group starved to death.
 A few others were shot by farmers after they attacked livestock in desperation, and the remaining lynxes eventually scattered.
 He's now alone, and will probably remain so for the rest of his life.

 Francis.
 Moreso in the books, wherein the things he sees and goes through have a much more obvious effect on him - more than once he breaks down crying.
 (Can you really blame him?)